ankitjosh78/data-structures/Arrays.md

   ### Now that you know what an array is, you need to know about the dimension of an array.

-  Arrays can be one dimensional as well as multidimensional. __How to tell the dimension you may ask?__ , well _"the number of subscripts"_ in an array determines it's dimension.
+  Arrays can be one dimensional as well as multidimensional.

+  __How to tell the dimension you may ask?__

+  Well _"the number of subscripts"_ in an array determines it's dimension.

   In our example, we saw an one-dimensional array as it had only _one subscript_.